 Let us give you a rundown of these must-have tools and equipment.

 We get it that looking for bar tools can be quite overwhelming.
-There are just so many mixing instruments out there, it can be hard to tell which ones you really needed.
+There are just so many mixing instruments out there, it can be hard to tell which ones you really needed for you being a bartender.
 That is why we’re going to share with you a little secret: you can choose to stock up on as many tools as you want.
 But the only ones that would really come in handy, especially if you’re a home bar newbie, are just these four things: shaker, muddler, jigger, and blender.

 You can get all four of these tools in a single bartending kit which often carries all these tools plus a mixing spoon.
 Just make sure that the kit you purchase is rust-proof and dishwasher safe so Check out our own range of professionally-crafted bartending kits to get you started on your home bar project.